Why It’s Okay to Get New Friends

 Addiction Consulting in Virginia

-At Recovery Care Partner, we’ve seen an array of circumstances that people who are in the grips of addiction find themselves in, and we’re always there to provide counsel and proper treatment.
+At Recovery Care Partner in Richmond Virginia, we’ve seen an array of circumstances that people who are in the grips of addiction find themselves in, and we’re always there to provide counsel and proper treatment.
 One of the things we see often is addicts who are unable to separate themselves from their old social circles where substance abuse is still rampant.
-Time and time again they relapse because the social and psychological factors involved with being in those groups are too much.
+Time and time again they relapse because the social and psychological factors involved with being in those groups is too much.
 This is why we specialize in offering post-treatment consulting and recovery care monitoring—our framework for ensuring the recovering individual has the perspectives they need to best avoid relapse on their own after they leave treatment.

 If you or a loved one is suffering from a substance use disorder, please do not hesitate to contact us here or give us a call at (240)-224-3509.